Blog

 Alternative investments

-How to balance your investment portfolio
+How to build a balanced investment portfolio

 But a 50/50 split isn’t the only option, nor do you need to limit yourself to a certain number of asset classes when balancing your portfolio.
 You might lean in either direction (a 60/40 split) depending on your individual preferences and financial circumstances, such as:

+• Your age: If you’re older and depending on your investments for retirement or paying off the last of your mortgage, you may want to play it safe with more low-risk investments.
 Alternatively, an investor in their 30s might prefer to weigh their portfolio in favour of higher-risk assets because they have many years left to grow their capital and ride out short-term losses.

-Some people love the thrill of raising the stakes and riding volatile markets, whereas others will lose sleep over even minor losses.
+• Your risk appetite: Some people love the thrill of raising the stakes and riding volatile markets, whereas others will lose sleep over even minor losses.
 Consider your own capacity for risk when building your portfolio.

 Balancing your portfolio with an ETF